Welcome to the PhRMA Foundation’s BlogOctober 24, 2019

 Attendees will have the opportunity to hear from subject matter experts, including representatives from the PhRMA Foundation’s four Centers of Excellence and recipients of the Foundation’s 2019 Challenge Awards about new approaches to value assessment that embrace the patient perspective.

-And keep an eye out for Voices in Value next month when we bring you more news on what the PhRMA Foundation is doing to advance research into the value assessment frontier.
+And keep an eye out for blogs next month when we bring you more news on what the PhRMA Foundation is doing to advance research into the value assessment frontier.